2nd Floorism (Reconstruction) by Makoto Aida

 The making off of “2nd Floorism (Reconstruction)” by Makoto Aida at ASIA NOW 2018.
 Courtesy of the artist and Mizuma Art Gallery

-One of the highlights of the week will be Makoto Aida's creation of an in situ installation.
+One of the highlights of ASIA NOW 2018 is Makoto Aida's creation of an in situ installation.
 An iconic Tokyo-based artist, Aida offers a flawless social commentary on Japan's modern culture, highlighting the complex norms of the country and exploring topics ranging from sexuality to war.

 The works presented were part of the exhibition "GROUND NO PLAN" which was created in the context of the "Visions of the City - Obayashi Foundation Research Program," launched in 2017.
 Makoto Aida was selected as the first participant in this program.

 The program supports artists in researching and investigating various issues facing urban areas in order for them to suggest a city they would like to live in, propose new or ideal city visions, and take a different approach from conventional urban planning.

 Aida thought seriously about Tokyo, about Japan, and about the human race.
 He asked himself: What does he truly want?
 Or, while thinking about Tokyo and other places where people live: What does he consider the best place to live?

 As it turned out, the artwork "2nd Floorism" advocates a fictional architectural ideological movement including the environmental improvement of slums and the natural emergence of a self-built community, while asserting that it is an arrogant act for human beings to live in buildings over three stories high.